 Before you reveal your life story in an online dating profile, consider how much of your personal life should be available to others.
 Sure, vulnerability is critical in relationship building, but it’s probably not the best idea to include everything in your online profile.

-Preparing yourself emotionally is another critical aspect of easing back into dating that you should spend time considering.
+Preparing yourself emotionally is another critical aspect of easing back into dating.
 You may feel ready to date in terms of wanting to go out and meet potential partners, but is your heart fully healed from your last relationship?
 If it isn’t, meaning you’re still feeling sad, lonely, wounded, etc., then you may want to reconsider dating until you are emotionally healed.

 Before you post your online dating profile, write down the half dozen qualities you feel make you special.
 Some examples are integrity, emotionally evolved, intellectually curious, compassionate, kind, and whatever else you feel portrays you closely.
 You’ll want to keep this list in mind while dating because you’ll likely want to date a man/woman with the same qualities.
 Dating someone with similar qualities, core values, and beliefs will more likely lead to finding a life partner.